tenancy/docs/docs/tenancy/old/database-drivers.md

 The principles of the database driver is quite similar to the [identification driver][identification-drivers];
 the connection resolver dispatches a set of events which allow our database drivers to tell what connection to set up for the tenants.
-Yes, you can install multiple database drivers, thus allowing you to use a different connection per [tenant][what-is-a-tenant] based on your requirements.
+Yes, you can install multiple database drivers, thus allowing you to use a different connection per [tenant][tenant-what-is] based on your requirements.

 - [MySQL](database-driver-mysql)
 - [SQLite](database-driver-sqlite)

 [identification-drivers]: identification-drivers
-[what-is-a-tenant]: what-is-a-tenant
+[tenant-what-is]: tenant-what-is